 |Year||Cash flows||Discounted cash flows||Computation|

-|0||-500000||(500000) (5,00,000 * 1)|
+|0||-5,00,000||-500000||(5,00,000 * 1)|

 The total of the column Discounted Cash Flows approximately sums up to zero making the NPV equal to Zero.
 Hence, this discounted rate is the best rate.
 As can be seen from the above, using the rate of 13%, the cash flows, both positive and negative become minimum.